stefanherzog/blogdown/content/about/_index.md

   headless: true
 description: |
   A website template for Hugo developed by RStudio & Formspree and available for free.
-show_header: true
+show_header: false
-sidebar_left: false
+sidebar_left: true
-title: About
+title: About me
 ---

 ** index doesn't contain a body, just front matter above.